 An archaeological perspective on cultural change in the Pacific Islands, including New Zealand, from earliest human settlement until the early colonial era.

-The settlement of the Pacific represents the greatest maritime migration in human
+to Aotearoa.
+These journeys represent the greatest maritime migration in human history,

-of the major issues in contemporary Pacific research.
+examining some of the major issues in contemporary Pacific archaeological research.

 Topics covered include the voyaging and exploration strategies leading to island discovery and settlement; the development of Pacific economies and social systems; and how these were transformed during the colonisation of ever more remote islands.
 We will also examine the effects of human colonisation on Pacific environments, including landscape modifications, introductions of new plants and animals, and extinctions.

 - One of ANTH 103, ANTH 104, ANTH 106, ARCH 101 or 54 points

 - Arts and Music